Physics-inspired spatiotemporal-graph AI ensemble for the detection of higher order wave mode signals of spinning binary black hole mergers: Methods

 \section{Methods}

 Here we describe in detail the datasets, AI architectures, training and optimization schemes used to create our AI models.

-\paragraph{Datasets} We used the \texttt{IMRPhenomXPHM} waveform model~\cite{2021PhRvD.103j4056P} to create datasets of modeled waveforms, sampled at 4096 Hz, that describe an astrophysical population of binary black holes that spiral into each other following a series of quasi-circular orbits.
+\paragraph{Datasets.} We used the \texttt{IMRPhenomXPHM} waveform model~\cite{2021PhRvD.103j4056P} to create datasets of modeled waveforms, sampled at 4096 Hz, that describe an astrophysical population of binary black holes that spiral into each other following a series of quasi-circular orbits.
 Their binary components span the masses \(m_{\{1, 2\}}\in [3M_{\odot}, 50M_{\odot}] \), and individual spins \(s_{\{1,2\}}\in[-0.9, 0.9]\).
 We generated 1.8 million waveforms by uniformly sampling this \((m_1, m_2, s_1^z,s_2^z)\) parameter space.
 Furthermore, we incorporated information about the sky location and detector location into the modeled waveforms by sampling right ascension and declination, orbital inclination, coalescence phase, and waveform polarization.
 Right ascension and declination are sampled uniformly on a solid angle of a sphere.
 The polar angle varies from $\pi/2$ (north pole) to $-\pi/2$ (south pole).
 The orbital inclination is sampled using a $\sin(\textrm{inclination})$-distribution.
 The coalescence phase and waveform polarization are both uniformly sampled covering the range $[0,2\pi)$.
 We have densely sampled these parameters to expose our AI surrogates to a broad range of plausible detection scenarios.
-With this approach, our AI surrogates learn the interplay between these parameters, and the slightly different times at which the merger event (waveform amplitude peak) is recorded by our AI surrogates in their three input data channels, representing the advanced LIGO and advanced Virgo detectors.
+With this approach, our AI surrogates learn the interplay between these parameters, and the slightly different times at which the merger event (waveform amplitude peak) is recorded by our AI surrogates in their three input data channels, representing the Advanced LIGO and Advanced Virgo detectors.

+For the construction of AI ensembles using real data, we also consider modeled waveforms that describe higher order wave modes for quasi-circular, spinning, non-precessing binary black hole mergers.

 Out of the 1.8 million waveforms in our dataset, we have created three independent, non-overlapping datasets.
 The training set has 1.2 million waveforms, whereas the validation and test sets have 300,000 modeled waveforms each.
+In practice, we produced \texttt{HDF5} files each containing 2,000 modeled waveforms that uniformly sampled the parameter space with random variable samples.
+We then split these \texttt{HDF5} files into training, validation and test sets, ensuring that they provide a fair coverage of the parameter space.
+We follow best machine learning practices and ensure that the recolored noise and signals used to produce the training, validation and test sets are different to each other.